academico-sis/academico/README.md

 Academico is an open-source, Lavarel-based school management platform.
 Its main features include course management, enrolments management, resources scheduling, reports and stats.
 It is primarily targeted at small and medium-sized institutions who need a simple and affordable solution to manage their school and courses.

-If you're using this software, please be get in touch with project maintener to receive security updates and be notified if breaking changes are published.
-I usually write migrations for the installations I manage, but do not always publish them or write official release notes - but I'll gladly share these with you if you ask.
-Just send an email to academico@thomasdebay.com to let me know that you start using this application in production and I'll notify you when a non-trivial update is published.

 # Documentation
 * Technical documentation (EN), including installation instructions -> https://github.com/laxsmi/academico/wiki